 This course will provide students with a foundation in cellular and molecular biology.
 Topics will include chemical principles, metabolism, cell architecture, patterns of inheritance, cellular reproduction, molecular genetics, and a reintroduction to evolution, particularly how it relates to and is supported by the central dogma of biology.
 While the scope of this course is broad, it will have a concentrated focus on metabolic and genetic principles.
+3 lecture and 3 laboratory hours.

-BIOL 221 - Anatomy and Physiology I (4)
+BIOL 219 - Anatomy and Physiology I (4)